skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

   This parameter determines whether to write output files for the density matrix elements ('BOPOP', 'BOCOH') or not.
   If this option is set to *True*, then the 'BOPOP' and 'BOCOH' files are written during the dynamics.
-  This option is effective only if the parameter **propagation** is set to *'coefficient'* or ignored otherwise.
+  This option is effective only if the parameter **obj** is set to *'coefficient'* or ignored otherwise.

 \